 A cataract is a clouding of the transparent part of your eye called the lens.
 A normally clear lens focuses light onto the retina, which is located in the back of the eye.
 When the lens becomes cloudy and opaque, light cannot pass through to the retina, resulting in blurry or cloudy vision.

 Cataracts are most directly associated with the aging process.
 As the body ages, the normally transparent lens begins to harden and yellow and becomes cloudy.
 There is increasing evidence that lifelong exposure to ultraviolet light contributes to the formation of cataracts.
 Over half of all people aged 65 or older have some degree of cataract development.
 In addition, eye injuries, certain medications, diabetes, kidney disease and smoking may contribute to the formation of cataracts.

 Since there is presently no medical treatment to prevent cataracts or reverse them once they develop, the only treatment for cataracts is their surgical removal.
 Cataract surgery is recommended when cataracts start to interfere with your enjoyment of everyday activities.
 Today’s cataract surgery is a marvel of medical technology.
 Here at Overlake EyeCare, we’ve always been at the forefront of cataract surgery.
-Dr. Mary Coday offers the modern phacoemulsification procedure, which enables cataracts to be removed through a tiny incision, as well as “no-stitch” cataract surgery with topical anesthesia.
+Dr. Mary Coday offers the modern phacoemulsification procedure, which enables cataracts to be removed through a tiny incision.
+The vast majority of the time, cases are sutureless.

 We offer the most up-to-date modern optional lens implant upgrade options for presbyopia correction and astigmatism reduction.